-- Sift together the flour, cinnamon, salt, baking soda, ginger and nutmeg.
+- Sift together flour, cinnamon, salt, baking soda, ginger and nutmeg.

 - In a separate bowl mix together the melted butter, brown sugar, granulated sugar, eggs and vanilla.

-- Add the wet to the dry ingredients and stir by hand until fully combined.
-Add the sliced apples, and ¾ cup chopped pecans.
-Mix well.
+- Add wet to the dry ingredients and stir by hand until fully combined.
+Add sliced apples, and ¾ cup chopped pecans.
+Mix until evenly distributed.

 - Spray a 9 x 9- inch non stick metal pan with baking spray.
 Spread the batter into the pan.

 - Place into the oven and bake for 30 minutes.
 Lay a piece of aluminum foil on top and continue to bake for an additional 20-25 minutes or until a toothpick inserted into the center shows moist crumbs.